 How Scoring Works

-What qualifies as a passing score on the Praxis II Biology exam depends largely on the state you reside in.
+What qualifies as a passing score on the Praxis Biology exam depends largely on the state you reside in.
 Every state possesses its own policies on calculating passing scores.
 This means if you decide to relocate, you’ll have to check with the state board to make sure your scores still qualify as passing.
 You can expect to receive your score report via email about seven business days following your testing date.
-Your score report will contain not just an announcement of whether or not you passed the exam, but also information regarding the 50th percentile of the test, point information for the test’s categories, and the overall range of scores you could have received.
+Your score report will contain not just an announcement of whether you passed the exam, but also information regarding the 50th percentile of the test, point information for the test’s categories, and the overall range of scores you could have received.

 A Note About Retesting

-Retests are available for the Praxis II Biology exam.
+Retests are available for the Praxis Biology exam.
 However, you must wait a minimum of 21 days after the day you first took the test to take your retest.
 You must also register for the exam again.

 How to Best Prepare

 The most efficient way to study for such an important exam is to invest in the right study tools.
-At Mometrix, we’ve taken extensive care in researching the ins and outs of the Praxis II Biology exam, all to develop and deliver to you the very best resources.
+At Mometrix, we’ve taken extensive care in researching the ins and outs of the Praxis Biology exam, all to develop and deliver to you the very best resources.
 Below you’ll find the study tools we’ve devised specifically for this exam:

-- Praxis II Biology: Content Knowledge Exam Study Guide (for a detailed, step-by-step explanation of every component of the exam)
+- Praxis Biology: Content Knowledge Exam Study Guide (for a detailed, step-by-step explanation of every component of the exam)